How to Grow Your Branch

 Bea Peterson of the NY Division says, “Good things come from getting branches and divisions involved in projects.

-Jenny Carey of the Ambler Keystone Branch swears by the annual “bring a friend tea.”
+Jenny Carey of the Ambler Keystone Branch swears by the annual “bring a friend to tea.”
 Everyone brings part of the feast and a new friend who might enjoy the fun and consider joining.
 The event reinforces the social connection and fun that go hand in hand with membership in WNF&GA.

-President Marla Diamond says assigning each new member a “mentor” is helpful as they appreciate their sponsor’s support while meeting branch members and learning about the group.
+Marla Diamond says assigning each new member a “mentor” is helpful as they appreciate their sponsor’s support while meeting branch members and learning about the group.

-Audrey Ehrler of the Tri-County Branch suggests establishing an award for the member who attracts the most new members each year.
+Audrey Ehrler of the Tri-County Branch and Member-At-Large suggests establishing an award for the member who attracts the most new members each year.
 Their “Friendship Award” was invented to recognize Jean Getty for bringing in five last year!